AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 # Admin configuration

-The Commerce Admin UI can be used to extend and override existing hooks defined in `webhooks.xml` files and to create new hooks.
-Using the Admin UI, webhook configuration changes can be made without XML file updates, and, for Cloud instances, redeployment.
+You can use the Commerce Admin to extend and override existing hooks defined in `webhooks.xml` files and to create new hooks.
+You can make webhook configuration changes without updating the source `webhooks.xml` files.
+XML  In Cloud instances, you do not need to redeploy.

 Configuration changes made using the Commerce Admin will impact webhook execution and the output of the `webhooks:list` command.

 ## View registered hooks